-Many cultural heritage institutions around the world hold considerable collections of historic material samples.
-Gathered from heritage objects, or collected as reference materials or even fabricated as replicas, these diverse collections have a unique knowledge value for the study and preservation of cultural heritage.
-Moreover, today ethical and legal restrictions on invasive sampling mean that it is no longer possible to take further samples from many heritage objects and sites, and so these historic collections are also a non-renewable resource.
+Gathered from heritage objects, or collected as reference materials or even fabricated as replicas, heritage samples archives hold a unique knowledge value for the study and preservation of cultural heritage.
+Moreover, ethical and legal restrictions on invasive sampling mean that it is no longer possible to take further samples from many heritage objects and sites, and so these historic collections are also a non-renewable resource.

 These material sample archives present a number of challenges.
 Firstly, and most critically, their value is often under recognised.
 Secondly, they frequently lack proper description, documentation, labelling and storage – which dramatically increases the risk of physical loss and dissociation, as well as creating problems for correct sample identification and retrieval.
 Thirdly, there is the pertinent issue of how to improve access to the information these collections contain – ideally through open digital platforms.
 This is key to unlocking the huge potential of these collections for future research, since connecting the diverse information they contain would allow enhanced data mining techniques to reveal more powerful insights.